-When the time comes to reroof an existing asphalt shingle roof, a decision must be made whether to remove the old shingles or apply new shingles directly over the existing layer.
+When the time comes to reroof a building with an existing asphalt shingle roof, a decision must be made whether to remove the old shingles or apply new shingles on top of the existing layer.
 Most building codes define the options as follows:

 Reroofing: The process of recovering or replacing an existing roof covering.

 Roof Replacement: The process of removing the existing roof covering, repairing any damaged substrate, and installing a new roof covering.

 Roof Recover: The process of installing an additional roof covering on an existing roof covering.

 In some cases, local building codes will limit the available options—most do not allow more than two roof coverings on a building.
 However, there is no easy, universal answer if only one roof is in place.
 Although in many cases it is not necessary to tear off old shingles before installing new shingles, some roofing professionals will insist on replacement because it ensures that a completely new roofing system is installed.

 In some cases, local building codes will limit the available options.
 Generally, most do not allow more than two roof coverings on a building.
 In many cases, it is not necessary to tear off old

 shingles before installing new shingles.
 However, in some cases, conditions necessitate roof replacement.
 The benefits of replacement include having the opportunity to inspect the roof